Our Team

 Dr. Aisling Crean

-I grew up in Dublin, Ireland, and am currently based in Scotland, where I work as a Digital Education Developer at the University of St Andrews.
-I work closely with academics and students to support and develop creative and authentic activities and assessments in the digital classroom that foster creativity, empathy, trust, and cultural understanding, while embedding the development of design and digital skills along the way.
+I grew up in Dublin, Ireland, and am currently based in Scotland, where I work as a Post-doctoral researcher in the School of English at the University of St Andrews.
 Once below a time, I worked as an academic philosopher and hold a PhD in Philosophy from the Research School of Social Sciences at the Australian National University.
-I hold a PgDip in Digital Education with distinction from the University of Edinburgh and am now studying for a MSc.
-Recently, I have been developing open educational resources that foster understanding of algorithmic injustice and its effects on marginalized groups.
-I have also published on digital inequality in Education and am a member of the European Commission’s Digital Education Hub.
 In my spare time, I like cycling and going for walks with friends on West Sands or in the Scottish Highlands, and in giving back in various ways to the many different communities that I am part of.
 As I write, I am looking forward to spring.